hotsaucejake/sleeper-tools/README.md

 3. Click "Analyze League" to generate comprehensive statistics
 4. Explore team cards and strength of schedule rankings

+### Performance Awards

+1. From the dashboard, click "Performance Awards"
+2. Select the week you want to analyze (defaults to most recent completed week)
+3. View all weekly awards with detailed player information
+4. Check the award tallies table to see cumulative season performance

 ### Finding Your League ID

 Your Sleeper League ID is the numeric value in your league URL: